hsci-r/data-centric-template/README.md

 ## Reproducibility

+- Repeat from above: everything that is output from the project should in principle be automatically regenerateable from what comes in to the project.
+This enforces repeatability of the research process and makes its validation possible, while also making it able to be re-run for inevitably changing inputs.
 - If an analysis repo ends up as an article, at the point of submission, clearly separate final code (e.g. code producing the final figures used in the article) from other code.
 You can do this either by moving these to separate files, or by clearly flagging the relevant parts of a larger notebook file.
 The important bit is that it must be clear to an outsider which code path leads to reproducing the results in the article.
 - At this point, also make sure that it is possible to run the code from a fresh checkout (e.g. make sure dependency management works).
 - Make sure that both the code repo as well as all repositories it depends on for either data or code are versioned and those versions archived (e.g. by [linking the repositories to Zenodo](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content) and creating versioned releases from them)